-The Fischer-Zernin Award for Local Journalism recognizes the best work by Duke students covering city and county governments and other critical metropolitan issues beyond Duke’s campus.
+The Fischer-Zernin Award recognizes the best work by Duke students covering city and county governments and other critical metropolitan issues beyond Duke’s campus.

 The Fischer-Zernin Award is a new student journalism award underwritten by Max Fischer-Zernin, one of the original student researchers in the Duke Reporters’ Lab who graduated from Duke in 2015.

 “Duke students have a tremendous opportunity to contribute to Durham’s civic discourse by shining a light on misunderstood or overlooked community issues,” said Fischer-Zernin.
 “This award seeks to encourage Duke students to apply the skills they develop on campus to produce original journalism that engages and informs the communities they cover.”